What are you looking for?

 Email: kiran.paudel@uconn.edu

-Kiran Paudel is an early career public health researcher who graduated from Institute of Medicine , Tribhuvan University of Nepal.
-Mr. Paudel is highly motivated, young and outcome oriented, a diligent public health researcher.
-Having experiences in the field of public health, health research project, scientific writing, data analysis and publication with ability to work independently or in a team.
-He is currently working in research focusing on HIV, Non-Communicable Disease(NCDs), substance-abuse and mental health.
-His interest is to look up NCDs, mental health and substance abuse burdens to people living with HIV and gender minorities.
+Kiran Paudel is an early career public health researcher who graduated from the Institute of Medicine, Tribhuvan University of Nepal.
+Kiran is a highly motivated, young, outcome-oriented, and diligent public health researcher.
+He is experienced in coordinating public health research projects, data analysis, scientific writing, and publication, and can work independently or in a team.
+He is currently working on research focusing on HIV prevention, mental health, and substance use utilizing mHealth platforms.
+He is also interested in researching the burden of non-communicable diseases among people living with HIV, LGBTIQA+, and people who inject drugs, which are often overlooked in these groups.

 Email: ikhtiar_aziz@yahoo.com